john-thuo1/hospitalappointmentmanagementsystem/README.md

 **Viewing the Hospital Appointment Management System Dashboard**

-To view the Website Dashboard, check **WebsiteDashboard.md** TO view the Mobile User Interface Screens, check **MobileUIDashboard.md**
+- To view the Website Dashboard, check **WebsiteDashboard.md**
+- To view the Mobile User Interface Screens, check **MobileUIDashboard.md**